Smart Fiberglass Solutions Contact Us Now

 Can smoke curtains replace fire shutters?

-Usually no. Smoke curtains and fire shutters serve different purposes and are often used together.
+Usually no. Smoke curtains and fire shutters serve different purposes.
+Smoke curtains manage smoke movement, while fire shutters provide fire-rated separation.
+In many projects, both systems are used together.

 Which system is better for shopping malls?

-Smoke curtains are generally preferred for atriums and open public spaces because they improve smoke management while maintaining open architecture.
+Smoke curtains are generally preferred for atriums and open public spaces because they improve smoke management while maintaining open architectural design.
+Fire shutters may still be required for service corridors, storage areas, or fire-rated openings.

 Which system is better for warehouses?

-Fire shutters are typically more suitable because warehouses require strong fire compartmentation.
+Fire shutters are typically more suitable for warehouses because warehouses often require strong fire compartmentation between storage zones, loading bays, and high-risk areas.

 What materials are used in smoke curtains?

-Common materials include fiberglass fabric, high silica cloth, silicone-coated fiberglass fabric, and reinforced fire-resistant textiles.
+Common smoke curtain materials include fiberglass fabric, high silica cloth, silicone coated fiberglass fabric, stainless steel wire reinforced fabrics, and other fire-resistant textiles.

 Why is high silica fiberglass used in smoke curtains?

-High silica fiberglass offers excellent temperature resistance, low shrinkage, and stable fire performance under extreme heat conditions.
+High silica fiberglass is used because it offers excellent temperature resistance, low shrinkage, dimensional stability, and stable fire performance under extreme heat conditions.

 Submit Your Request